-The flower may have 50-100 carpels but the number of druplets produced will depend on the number fertilised which in turn may depend on the weather and the number of visits by pollinators.
-In commercial studies ‘druplet set’ ranged from 40% to 80%.
-Druplet set can also be affected by viruses or fungal growth.
+The flower of the blackberry may have 50-100 ‘free’ carpels at its centre (shown with white tips in this photo).
+Each carpel can develop into a fruit called a drupelet.
+The actual number of drupelets produced will depend on the number fertilised which in turn may depend on the weather and the number of visits by pollinators.
+In commercial studies ‘drupelet set’ ranged from 40% to 80%.
+Drupelet set can also be affected by viruses or fungal growth.
 Some species can self-pollinate if no pollinators are present.

-The Blackberry is the fruit of the Rubus genus.
-It is an ‘Aggregate’ fruit because it is made up of a number of drupelets (small drupes).
-The first photo shows a single blackberry.
-Each blackberry is made up of a number of druplets formed from the individual carpels at the centre of a single flower.
+The blackberry is the fruit of the Rubus genus.
+It is an aggregate fruit because it is made up of a number of drupelets (small drupes).
+This photo shows a single blackberry.
+The raspberry is also an aggregate fruit.

 This photo shows the fruit of a Clematis vitalba Travellers Rest.
 The fruit is an aggregate of achenes.